 (Bushman, early 21st century)

-Based on these studies, ethnologists distinguished the following general stages of development of early culture: first, Primitive-consisting of food-gatherers and hunters; second, Primary-where women progressed from gathering plants to cultivating them and men began to transition from hunting to cattle-herding in this primitive horticultural state; third, Secondary-where new cultural horizons occured from the crossing of primitive cultures; and finally, the advent of the ancient civilizations in refers to the Roman providences in what is now Turkey., Europe and America during the Tertiary stage.
+Based on these studies, ethnologists distinguished the following general stages of development of early culture: first, Primitive-consisting of food-gatherers and hunters; second, Primary-where women progressed from gathering plants to cultivating them and men began to transition from hunting to cattle-herding in this primitive horticultural state; third, Secondary-where new cultural horizons occured from the crossing of primitive cultures; and finally, the advent of the ancient civilizations in refers to the Roman providences in what is now Turkey. more, Europe and America during the Tertiary stage.

-Ethnologists universally agree that the most primitive societies are: the pygmies of central Africa and southern refers to the Roman providences in what is now Turkey. and New Guinea; the Aboriginal tribes in south-east Australia and the now extinct tribes of Tasmania, the Boomerang Cultures in Australia, the natives of the Tierra del Fuego on the tip of South America, tribes in the Amazon; the Bushman of South Africa; certain tribes in the upper Nile region and Southern Africa, the Eskimos, the north and north-eastern Asiatic peoples, the natives of central California and the Algonquin natives along the Ottawa river in Canada.
+Ethnologists universally agree that the most primitive societies are: the pygmies of central Africa and southern refers to the Roman providences in what is now Turkey. more and New Guinea; the Aboriginal tribes in south-east Australia and the now extinct tribes of Tasmania, the Boomerang Cultures in Australia, the natives of the Tierra del Fuego on the tip of South America, tribes in the Amazon; the Bushman of South Africa; certain tribes in the upper Nile region and Southern Africa, the Eskimos, the north and north-eastern Asiatic peoples, the natives of central California and the Algonquin natives along the Ottawa river in Canada.
 Ethnologists are able to determine the most ancient beliefs and practices by identifying those items of commonality among these groups.
 Surprisingly, all of these primitive cultures have a belief in a supreme being and this belief is strongest amongst the more ancient of these primitive cultures.

 The Primitive Monotheistic Supreme God